UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/group_management/index.md

 <img class="ood-screenshots" src="images/add_member.png" title="Add NetID">

-To add members in bulk, you may also select **Upload Member List** and upload a CSV file of UArizona NetIDs.
+To add members in bulk, you may also select **Upload Member List** and upload a CSV file of Arizona NetIDs.

 The process of adding new members may take a few seconds to complete.
 Once the changes have taken place, you will see the user's NetID in your group.